KMAYAMA2/notes/content/notes/4-1a4b2b3 Time will tell because time can de-contextualize seeming necessities.md

+---
+date: 2024-09-20
+---
+> “Absence diminishes small loves and increases great ones, as the wind blows out the candle and fans the bonfire.” – Francois Duc de la Rochefoucauld, Maxims

+What topic do your thoughts keep returning to?

 [[12-1e Nothing is necessary = Everything is contingent]] [[4-1a4b2a Silence can decontextualize-displace the negotiator from the negotiation]] [[5-1b4b3 Time beats timing]]